automenta/mb7/doc/README.vsn.md

 ---

-## A Day in SemanticScribe, 2030
+## A Day in Netention, 2030

-Picture this: You open SemanticScribe and scribble “Host a concert.”
+Picture this: You open Netention and scribble “Host a concert.”
 Tag `#task due:2030-06-15`, and it’s scheduled.
 Add `#match: musicians`, and a guitarist’s `"offer": "live performance"` pings your feed.
 Tag `#public`, and it’s out there—venues reply with `#comment: "We’ve got space!"`.
 Sprinkle `#emoji: 🎸` for flair, and `#notify: "Booked!"` celebrates your win.
 Friends join via `#share`, tagging `#time: 20:00` to sync plans.
 It’s effortless, joyful—a dance of